openjournals/joss/docs/whedon.md

 # Ask Whedon to check the references for missing DOIs
 @whedon check references

+# Ask Whedon to check the references for missing DOIs from alternative branch
+@whedon check references from branch custom-branch-name

 # Ask Whedon to check repository statistics for the submitted software
 @whedon check repository